hashicorp/terraform-website/content/source/docs/cloud/getting-started/policies.html.md

 **Prerequisites:** Before starting this guide, make sure you've [configured VCS access](./vcs.html) and [successfully completed a run](./runs.html).

-## About Sentinel Policies in Terraform Enterprise
+## About Sentinel Policies in Terraform Cloud

 [Sentinel](https://www.hashicorp.com/sentinel) is an embedded policy-as-code framework integrated with various HashiCorp products.
 It enables fine-grained, logic-based policy decisions, and can be extended to use information from external sources.
-Terraform Enterprise enables users to enforce Sentinel policies during runs.
+Terraform Cloud enables users to enforce Sentinel policies during runs.

 A policy consists of: